-By targeting the underlying cause of why the patient's body is producing acne, instead of just treating it topically, they can have more lasting results.
+By targeting the underlying cause of why the patient's body is producing acne, instead of just treating it topically, the idea is that it will have more lasting results.

 As Manka-Segal describes, acupuncture focuses on the root of the problem rather than the branch of the symptom.
 "By targeting the underlying cause of why the patient's body is producing acne, instead of just treating it topically, they can have more lasting results," she explains.
 By getting to the root of the issue—diet, emotions, or hormones—the patient is able to work with an acupuncturist to make possible dietary adjustments, augment their treatment with Chinese herbs and supplements, and treat the skin from the inside out, says Manka-Segal.

-From this more balanced space, "the body can work on healing and releasing any build up or stagnation of toxins that is causing the skin to erupt," says Lim.
-"The client can become more aware of her body, and together we can uncover her role in keeping a beneficial diet and healthful daily practices."
+From this more balanced space, "the body can work on healing and releasing any build-up or stagnation of toxins that is causing the skin to erupt," says Lim.
+"The client can become more aware of her body, and together we can uncover [their] role in keeping a beneficial diet and healthful daily practices."

 Who Can Benefit From This Treatment?

 Both Lim and Manka-Segal agree that using acupuncture to treat acne is right for any open-minded individuals up for trying it, especially those seeking a natural remedy for problematic skin and for whom other solutions have not worked.
 "Often, patients with acne are given few options, and turn to harsh chemical products, antibiotics, or other prescription medications," says Manka-Segal.
 "While sometimes effective on the surface, these treatments can lead to other problems."